devmanuelli/bsc-thesis/template.typ

   counter(page).update(1)
   set heading(numbering: "1.1")

-  // Specs: sections start on odd pages only show heading.where(level: 1): it => {
+  // Sections start on new pages show heading.where(level: 1): it => {
-    pagebreak(to: "odd")
+    pagebreak()
     it
   }